RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-matrix-transform.md

 RcppParallel package and provides a lightweight, thread-safe wrapper around R matrixes.

-Here's the parallel version of our matrix transformation function that makes uses of the `SquareRoot` functor.
-The main difference is that rather than calling `std::transform` directly, the `parallelFor` function is called with the range to operate on (based on the length of the input matrix) and an instance of `SquareRoot`:
+Here's the parallel version of our matrix transformation function that makes uses of the `SquareRoot` function object.
+The main difference is that rather than calling `std::transform` directly, the `parallelFor` function is called with the range to operate on (in this case based on the length of the input matrix) and an instance of `SquareRoot`:

 {% highlight cpp %}
 // [[Rcpp::export]]